catfish0w0/blog/_posts/2023-07-26-Basic-Java-Concepts-2.markdown

 #### Arrays in Java: Exploring the Data Structure and Java Libraries

 Welcome to the second post of the Data Structure and Java Basic Series.
-In this installment, our primary focus will be on arrays in Java, as well as the **Arrays library** and the **Random library** that Java provides.
+In this blog, our primary focus will be on arrays in Java, as well as the **Arrays library** and the **Random library** that Java provides.
 If you have any confusion related to fundamental Java concepts or want to revisit the first post, which covers _how Java copies and passes variables in functions_, you can find it [here](https://www.catfish0w0.com/posts/2023-07-24-Basic-Java-Concepts).

 <br>
 #### What is an array??